devesh-002/MMT_Project/README.md

 The results can be found in the directory.

-The mello directory contains the final results for the same and extracted contains extracted files from spotify.
+The final directory contains the final results for the same and extracted contains extracted files from spotify.